DejanLatkovic/Snake-Pygame/README.md

 - Game over when the snake collides with the wall or itself.

 ## Screenshot
-You can showcase the game by adding a screenshot.
-Place your screenshot image in the project root or inside the `assets/` folder, then link it here:

 ```markdown
 ![Snake Game Screenshot](assets/screenshot.jpg)
 ```

-(Replace `assets/screenshot.png` with the path to your actual screenshot file.)

 ## License
 This project is provided for educational and personal use.